-The locations and boundaries of the Districts, except for Special Overlay Districts, established by this Ordinance are hereby set forth on the Land Use Map adopted as part of the Lent Township Comprehensive Land Use Plan, which shall be referred to herein as the "Zoning Map", a copy of which is on file with the Lent Township Clerk and posted within the Lent Town Hall.
+The locations and boundaries of the districts, except for Special Overlay Districts, established by this Ordinance are hereby set forth on the Official Zoning Map adopted by the Town Board, which shall be referred to herein as the "Zoning Map", a copy of which is on file with the Lent Township Clerk and posted within the Lent Town Hall.
 Said map and all of the notations, references and other information shown thereon shall have the same force and effect as if fully set forth herein and thereby made part of this Ordinance by reference.